s-onecoin/cordapp-template/README.md

 and click "Create purchase order".
 The modal dialogue should close.

-To check what validation is performed on the purchase order data, have a look at the `Place` class in `PurchaseOrderContract.kt`.
+To check what validation is performed on the purchase order data, have a look at the `Place` class in `PurchaseOrderContract.java`.
 For example, Entering a 'Country Code' other than 'UK' will cause the verify function to return an Exception and you should rceeive an error message in response.